The Principal and the Pauper: Plot

-After these revelations, the people of Springfield begin to distrust Armin, who decides that there is no longer any place for him in Springfield and leaves for Capital City, sadly breaking up with Edna Krabappel in the process.
-Having planned to resume his old persona as a no-good street thug, Armin still maintains his demeanour as Skinner.
+Following these revelations, the people of Springfield begin to distrust Armin, who decides that there is no longer any place for him in Springfield and leaves for Capital City, sadly breaking up with Edna Krabappel in the process.
+Having planned to resume his old persona as a no-good street thug, Armin still retains his mannerisms from when he was Skinner.
 The real Skinner is then offered the chance to realize his dream and take over as school principal.
 He takes the job, but finds himself isolated by the townspeople, who realize they prefer Armin to him.
 With the real Skinner refusing to take up Armin's old hobbies and leading a more independent life away from home, Agnes realizes she misses having Armin as a son.

-The Simpson family heads to Capital City with Edna and Agnes to find Armin at his apartment.
+The Simpson family heads to Capital City with Edna and Agnes (and Grampa and Jasper) to find Armin at his apartment.
 After Agnes orders Armin to return home, expressing that he is more of a real son to her than the real Skinner is, Homer persuades Mayor Quimby and all the other citizens to allow Armin to resume his assumed identity as Principal Skinner.
 The real Skinner is unhappy about this and refuses to give up his job and his dignity just because the people of Springfield prefer Armin to him.
 In response, the townspeople banish the real Skinner from town by tying him to a chair on a flatcar of a freight train (literally running him out of town on a rail).
 Judge Snyder declares that Armin will again be referred to as Seymour Skinner, that he will return to his job as school principal, and that no one shall ever again refer to Skinner or the fallout from his visit, under penalty of torture.